Courses and Degrees

 Most LaneOnline courses are online courses and hybrid courses.
 Telecourses and Live Interactive courses are two additional course delivery methods.

 Online Courses – Classes conducted through the internet using a Moodle, a course management system.
-Some online courses may have required on-campus exams, labs, or meetings.

 Hybrid Courses – Hybrid, as the name implies, is a combination of regularly scheduled classroom sessions and online activities.
 A hybrid course is designed to integrate face-to-face and online activities and take advantage of the best features of both so that they reinforce and complement one another.
 The ratio of classroom time to online activity may vary from course to course.